nikotang/patient-bird/README.md

 You can configure the LLM you want to use by editing the `config.json` file, or not touch it and make changes via slash commands in Discord when the bot is already running.

 ## 🏠 Run locally

+0. Create a Discord bot [here](https://discord.com/developers/applications).
+Select 'bot' in the OAuth2 URL Generator under OAuth2, then tick 'Read Messages/View Channels' under General Permissions, then you can check all Text Permissions for convenience.
+Paste and go to the URL with your browser to invite the bot to your server. [reference](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)

 1. Clone the repo and get in the directory.